Insights, Products

 Cost Varies between countries, suppliers, and use cases Free, but brands need to connect to a Messaging Service Provider (MSP) to use

-Choosing between RBM and AMB really comes down to your goals and your customers’ preferences.
-If you want to proactively reach out to customers with rich messaging, RBM is a great pick.
+Choosing between RCS for Business and AMB really comes down to your goals and your customers’ preferences.
+If you want to proactively reach out to customers with rich messaging, RCS is a great pick.
 But if your audience mostly uses Apple devices and prefers to initiate the conversation, AMB is the way to go.

 Our advice?
 Focus on your customer base, the channels they use, and how each channel fits into your omnichannel marketing strategy.
 The right messaging platform can boost how you and your audience connect.